-Bachelor in Engineering in Information Engineering Technology
+Bachelor of Engineering in Information Engineering Technology

 The Bachelor of Engineering in Information Engineering Technology Program is accredited by the Engineering Technology Accreditation Commission (ETAC) of ABET, www.abet.org.
 Accreditation is proof that the quality of an academic program meets the standards of the profession.